vvvv666/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 Users can run "./gnfd-cmd group -h " to get help of group operations.

-The user can create a new group by the "make-group" command.
+The user can create a new group by the "group create" command.
 Note that this command can set the initialized group member through the --initMembers parameter.
 After the command executes successfully, the group ID and transaction hash information will be returned.

-You can add or remove members from a group using the "update-group" command.
+You can add or remove members from a group using the "group update" command.
 The user can use '--addMembers' to specify the addresses of the members to be added or '--removeMembers' to specify the addresses of the members to be removed.

 ```
-// create
+// create group
-gnfd-cmd group make-group gnfd://testGroup
+gnfd-cmd group create gnfd://testGroup
-// update
+// update member
-gnfd-cmd group update-group --groupOwner 0x.. --addMembers 0x.. gnfd://testGroup
+gnfd-cmd group update --groupOwner 0x.. --addMembers 0x.. gnfd://testGroup
 ```

 #### Permission
-Users can run "./gnfd-cmd permission -h " to get help of permission operations.
+Users can run "./gnfd-cmd policy -h " to get help of permission operations.

 Users can use the "put-obj-policy" command to assign object permissions to other accounts or groups (called principal), such as the permission to delete objects.
 After the command executes successfully, the object policy information of the principal will be returned.
-The principal is set by --groupId which indicates the group or --granter which indicates the account.
+The principal is set by --groupId which indicates the group or --grantee which indicates the account.

 ```
-gnfd-cmd permission put-obj-policy --groupId --actions get,delete gnfd://testbucket/testobject
+gnfd-cmd policy put-obj-policy --groupId 11 --actions get,delete gnfd://testbucket/testobject
 ```

 Users can use the 'put-bucket-policy' command to assign bucket permissions to other accounts or groups, such as the permission to update the bucket.
 After the command executes successfully, the bucket policy information of the principal will be returned.

 ```
-gnfd-cmd permission put-bucket-policy --granter --actions delete gnfd://testbucket
+gnfd-cmd policy put-bucket-policy --grantee 0x.. --actions delete gnfd://testbucket
 ```

 In addition to the basic commands mentioned above, the Greenfield Command also supports functions such as transferring tokens and cross-chain operations.
-You can find more examples in the readme file.
+You can find more examples in the readme file of [Greenfield Command](https://github.com/bnb-chain/greenfield-cmd).

 ## SDK